 Related: Turkey Leaf Lantern Craft

-Gratitude crafts and activities provide a simple way to help children learn how to express gratitude.
-Practicing gratitude is a beautiful way to help children develop an attitude of gratitude for life.
+Gratitude crafts and activities provide a simple way for children to learn how to express gratitude.
+Practicing gratitude is a beautiful way for children to develop an attitude of gratitude for life.

-- Another fun gratitude craft similar to a gratitude journal is a thankful book for toddlers, preschoolers, and kindergarteners, a thankful book like THIS from Mama’s Happy Hive.
+- Another fun gratitude craft similar to a gratitude journal is a thankful book for toddlers, preschoolers, and kindergarteners, such as THIS one from Mama’s Happy Hive.
 Help children (especially young children who don’t know how to write yet) with this fun gratitude exercise for kids.

 Related: How to Make and Keep a Nature Journal

 - Gratitude stones are a simple gratitude craft for preschoolers, kindergarteners, and kids of all ages.
-Learn how to make Gratitude Stones, such as the gratitude stones found HERE, to cultivate an attitude of gratitude from an early age.
+Learn how to make Gratitude Stones, similar to the ones found HERE, to cultivate an attitude of gratitude from an early age.

 - Another fun idea is to make painted rocks with words of gratitude.
 Stones painted with thankful words can even be hidden for others to find!